-Too often, development teams find that they must halt deployment for maintenance and debugging.
+Too often, development teams are using the wrong agile software testing tools, and find that they must halt deployment for maintenance and debugging.

 Many development teams claim to be agile, and yet many teams continue to struggle to deploy quality products on a regular schedule.
 In many cases, the blame goes to the testers because the perception is that they are behind schedule.

 The reality is that a lack of important elements that are essential for modern software development continues to hamper testers all over the world.
 The primary causes of irregular deployments are:

 - poor coverage

 - inadequate time to resolve defects

 - poor success criteria definition

 Let’s look at a few of these causes, and then we’ll explore the remedies.
 In particular, we’ll consider the benefits of adopting agile methodology and the advantages of agile testing tools.